 Salted Brown Butter Chocolate Chip Cookies raise the bar on the classic.
-Nutty brown butter, two kinds of chocolate, and flaky sea salt elevate these cookies to a mouthwatering level.
+Nutty brown butter, two kinds of chocolate, and flaky sea salt add depth of flavor and elevate these cookies to a mouthwatering level.

 I promise you these Salted Brown Butter Chocolate Chip Cookies do not disappoint.
-But, the brown butter isn’t the only thing making these cookies exceptional.
-I added two kinds of chocolate – both dark and semi-sweet.
+But, the brown butter isn't the only thing making these cookies exceptional.
+I added two kinds of chocolate - dark and semi-sweet.
 And for the finishing touch, a sprinkling of flaky sea salt enhances the flavors and provides a touch of salty texture with every bite.
+If you've never tried salt on your chocolate chip cookies, you will be amazed!

 Tips for browning butter

-Brown butter is butter that is first melted and then cooked until it turns a golden amber color.
+Brown butter is butter that is melted and then slowly cooked until it turns a golden amber color.

 - Use a small saucepan or skillet with a light-colored interior so you can see the changing color of the butter.